kenya12345678/NostrGator/QUICK-START.md

 # 🚀 NostrGator - Quick Start Guide

 ## What You Have
-A complete, professional Nostr infrastructure with **19 services** including specialized relays, professional file hosting, and enterprise monitoring - all running locally with **proven open source technology**.
+A complete, professional Nostr infrastructure with **20 services** including specialized relays, Lightning wallet, professional file hosting, and enterprise monitoring - all running locally with **proven open source technology**.

 ## Your Relay URLs (Ready to Use)
 - **General**: `ws://localhost:7001` (Core notes and feeds)